Net Operating Income Calculation Guide

 NOI = $80,000

-What Is Not Included in Net Operating Income?
+What Costs Are Not Included in Net Operating Income?

 Net operating income only looks at the revenue earned from your core business activities and your total operating expenses.